corl2022/learning-safety-filter/readme.md

 ## ROS package

 This is the packge we used for experimental validation on the 1:10 RC car (see 'https://www.youtube.com/watch?v=U8eZPTDpHEo').
 All required parameters to start node 'cbf_safety_filter' are set via config/cbf_params.yaml.
 The velocity command is published as a Twist message, with constant linear velocity in x and angular velocity being computed by the filter.
-The trained model incl. scaler are loaded via the launch file.
+The trained model using scikit-learn ('https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html') incl. scaler are loaded via the launch file.
 Importantly, the scaler needs to be the standard scaler as it affects the computations of the steering command.

 The node subscribes to
 ```